EFTPOS / Credit Card Payment Form

 PLEASE CONSIDER THE ENVIRONMENT BEFORE PRINTING

-Our uniforms are currently supplied by PSW and are of an excellent quality.
+Our uniforms are supplied by PSW and are of an excellent quality.
 The school logo features on our polo shirts and jackets which is important in establishing a strong sense of school identity and pride.
 The school colours are navy blue and teal with many different clothing options available to cater to the various seasonal needs and preferences of students.

 - PLEASE ENSURE THAT YOUR CHILD’S NAME is marked clearly on EVERY PIECE OF CLOTHING (including raincoat, shoes, etc.) and EVERY PERSONAL BELONGING.